“Old fashioned 7-Up pound cake recipe made from scratch the southern way! Velvety soft, moist and finished off with a classic 7-up glaze!”

 Don’t worry if you’re not fan of 7-up because I’m not either, yet this cake is still one of my favs!

-Some say that you can replace the 7-up with any kind of lemon lime flavored soda but to many (southerners mainly) that is an abomination and it MUST be made with 7-up.
-Ehh I’m not getting into that one.
+Some say that you can replace the 7-up with any kind of lemon lime flavored soda but to many (Southerners mainly) that is an abomination and it MUST be made with 7-up.
+Mehh I’m not getting into that one.

 Just make the cake Annie-Mae!
 You might just love me for it!